 Medical Release Form

 Participants are required to turn in a completed medical release form prior to the first in-person meeting, as you may be required to get a doctor’s signature before being allowed to participate in the clinic.
+McKinley Health Center does not provide medical screenings for scuba diving clearance.
+If you need to find a doctor in the area to provide clearance, call or chat with an online representative from the Divers Alert Network (DAN).

-- $350 for members and nonmembers*
+- $350 for members and non-members*

 - *Cost does not include mask, fins and snorkel.
 Participants are encouraged to purchase their own because it offers a better fit and more comfortable experience.
 However, rentals are also available for an additional fee.